dlenski/openconnect/auth_flog.md

 Response #1
 ===========

-Nothing in this response seems interesting or useful, except for the delicious 32-digit cookie:
+Nothing in this response seems interesting or useful, except for the delicious 32-digit cookie.
+The second hexadecimal blob is a persistent identifier associated with the combination of user account and gateway (probably the `sha1` hash of something, since it's 40 digits long).

 ```
 Headers: